 - Lawns with drainage issues are more susceptible to nutsedges.
 So, fix such issues for a nutsedge-free lawn.

 - The healthier you’ll keep your lawn, the more resistant it will be against nutsedges attacks.
 Proper lawn care tasks are regular mowing, dethatching, and fertilizing.

 Maintaining a nutsedge-free lawn can eat up hours of your weekend.
-Why not hire the lawn care professionals from Prime Landscaping to ease up the burden?
+Why not hire the lawn care professionals from Prime Landscapers to ease up the burden?
 We keep your lawns in tip-top condition so that it has a strong defence against all weeds including nutsedge.

-Contact Prime Landscaping today!
+Contact Prime Landscapers today!